 A thrilling part of the trail is the narrow and quite long hanging bridge.
 For first timer, this may trigger fascination and excitement.
 Of, how lovely it is swinging with the bridge while gazing on the bluish pool below.

-During our visit, I and my siblings took a not-so-popular trail.
+During my previous visit with my siblings, we took a not-so-popular trail.
 From Asin Hot Spring, we followed the brook for some 20 minutes to Bayokbok Falls.
 This brook is definitely worth a thousand pictures.
-There are numerous pools and some mini-waterfalls.
+There are numerous pockets of deep pools and some mini-waterfalls.
 You can bet.
 We were lucky enough to have trekked along the brook on its grandiose and crystal-clear state.

 For me, the brook leading to Bayokbok falls and beyond is a golden beauty.
 Simply take a look at the photos below and you will notice the gold stains of the rocks and boulders.
 I am not really sure why they appear that way.
 Perhaps, it is because one of the brooks sources is the Bengaongao cave, further upstream.
 From what I know, caves are usually sulfuric.